mathigon/textbooks/quadratic-equations/content.md

 negative ones), called __coefficients__.
 Both `b` and `c` could be 0, but `a` can’t be 0 because then we would just have [[a linear equation|zero|no solution]].

-{.showif(<-0.1)} Solving quadratic equations is much more difficult than solving linear equations, because you take square roots of `x^2` without taking square roots of `x`.

 The graph of a quadratic equation always has a “curved” shape like the one we saw before.
 This shape is called a __Parabola__.
 The simplest quadratic function is `y = x^2`.
 If we plot this on a diagram, we get a simple, upward